tylertreat/frugal/documentation/glossary.md

 ## FScopeProvider

-FScopeProvider produces FScopeTransports and FProtocols for use by pub/sub scopes.
+FScopeProvider is used exclusively for pub/sub and produces FScopeTransports and FProtocols for use by pub/sub scopes.
 It does this by wrapping an FScopeTransportFactory and FProtocolFactory.

-## FScopeTransport
+## FScopeTransport*

 FScopeTransport extends Thrift's TTransport and is used exclusively for pub/sub scopes.
 Subscribers use an FScopeTransport to subscribe to a pub/sub topic.
 Publishers use it to publish to a topic.

-## FScopeTransportFactory
+## FScopeTransportFactory*

 FScopeTransportFactory produces FScopeTransports and is typically used by an FScopeProvider.